 Learn To Square Dance - It's easy!

-tracks (top right), referring to the extra instructions, pictures, and
+tracks (see links at right), and refer to the extra instructions, pictures, and

-brief video clips below if you need more information.
+brief video clips below as you need more information.

-Once you've mastered these basic steps, there's plenty
+When you feel you have mastered the basic steps, there's plenty

 more advanced square dancing resources waiting for you in Jim's